plancksecurity/foundation-planckPythonWrapper/test/README.md

 Once started sync_handshake.py is creating a trace of all sent messages in TestInbox.
-There's a file named Laptop or Phone, respectively, which is working as a marker; the modification date of this file is showing the mails being considered as “already received”.
+There's a file named Laptop or Phone, respectively, which is working as a marker; the modification timestamp of this file is showing the mails being considered as “already received”.
 If you delete the file and start i.e.

 $ cd Phone